cloudify-cosmo/docs.getcloudify.org/content/manager/advanced-blueprint-example.md

 # Final Result

-Lets take a look at our full blueprint:
+Lets take a look at our complete blueprint:

 ```yaml
 imports: